Berlin's Dance of Death, Part 8

 so attributing the lines to mother and child is only an educated guess.

 continued into the church, but

-in the 16th century a wall was erected between the hall and the nave,
+in 1892 a wall was erected between the hall and the nave,

 The lithograph at the top of the page looks quite odd.

 Two of the figures have lost their heads, and three figures have lost their bodies.